 1965 Porsche 911

 Rare Early Short Wheelbase 911, Stripped Interior and Built to Track Specification.
-Powered by a 2.0-Liter Flat-6 Connected to an Upgraded 915 Gearbox.
+Powered by a 2.0-Liter Flat-6 Upgraded by Jerry Woods.
 Unique and Perfect for European Competition.

 San Carlos, CA